-Eventually it grew dark and a cup of tea felt necessary.
+Eventually it grew dark and hot tea felt necessary.

 I did not slither across the room on my stomach, although I felt back where we needed help and could not walk.

-Of what happened with Danny on the day of our accident, one blurred patch remains.
+Of what actually happened with Danny, that day of our accident, one blurred patch remains.